-- Subverted in a Calvin And Hobbes strip.
-Calvin won't get up because he's too sick to go to school.
+- Subverted in a strip.
+Calvin won't get up because he's too sick.
 His mother mentions that it's Saturday and he won't miss school, but Calvin's only response is to curl up further in his blankets and mutter "I know".
 Cue final scene of his frantic mother dashing to the phone to call a doctor.

 - Parodied when Dilbert calls in sick and pretends to have a cough.
 He then admits that he doesn't have a cold, but he does have a headache, and he doesn't know how to make a headache sound over the phone.